All docs

 Splitframe follows these compatibility rules during 0.x:

-• Symbols accessible only through their owning modules (e.g. splitframe.physics.Vec2) may change without notice during 0.x.
+• Symbols accessible only through their owning modules remain internal unless documented in splitframe.public.

 • The cooked content manifest format (splitframe.content.cooked.asset.v1) is stable within a minor version.
 Re-cooking is expected across minor version upgrades.

-• The native extension’s Python binding surface (splitframe_native_renderer) labels compatibility ingress and advanced mutation surface explicitly.
+• The native extension’s Python binding surface (splitframe_native_renderer) labels env/profile ingress and advanced mutation surface explicitly.
 Only RequestedFeatureTier and resolve_runtime_config() are supported for direct use; per-feature mutation is advanced/test-only.

 Troubleshooting